• +2347064964053

 Overview

 Data structures are containers that enable storage, grouping, access, iteration, and manipulation of basic data types.
-Data structures include Sequences
+Data structures include Sequences, Set, and Dictionary.

 Sequences